maxoliverbr/end-2-end-real-time-ml/README.md

 ## TODOs

-- [ ] Install turbo ml inside a Linux dev container
+- [x] Install turbo ml inside a Linux dev container
-- [ ] Model training service
+- [x] Setup feature pipeline
+- [x] Setup model and deploy it to the platform
-- [ ] Live data generation service
+- [ ] Generate live data and evaluate model in real time.